acohen1/GreggLimper/README.md

 ## Development Notes

-- **Cache persistence:** Memo snapshots live under `MEMO_DIR` (default `memory/cache/data`).
+- **Cache persistence:** Memo snapshots live under `MEMO_DIR` (default `data/cache`).
 Deleting the files will force the formatter to regenerate fragments on next startup.
-- **SQLite storage:** The default database file is `SQL_DB_DIR`.
+- **SQLite storage:** The default database file is `SQL_DB_DIR` (default `data/memory.db`).
 Use `sqlite3` or `litecli` to inspect fragments, channel summaries, and consent tables.
 Maintenance jobs vacuum automatically, but you can run them manually via the `memory.rag` façade.
 - **Milvus integration:** Ensure a GPU-capable index is available.
 The notebooks in `docs/` walk through deploying Milvus with GPU acceleration and restarting services.
-Set `ENABLE_MILVUS=0` if you only want SQLite recall.
+Set `ENABLE_MILVUS=0` to disable long-term RAG search; the bot will answer using only the short-term cache.
 - **Local LLMs:** When `USE_LOCAL=1`, completions are routed through Ollama.
 Embeddings and vision still rely on OpenAI unless you swap out handlers in `clients/oai.py`/`memory/rag/embeddings.py`.

 ## Troubleshooting & Debugging